BettercareHealth/bettercare/congenital-disorders/exam/exam.md

 	+	{:.correct}A pictured representation of normal, carrier and abnormal people in three generations of a family.
 	-	A way of predicting whether grandchildren will be male or female.
 	-	The source of a new drug to treat haemophilia.
-6. Basic reproductive health approaches to prevent birth defects include:
+6. Basic reproductive health approaches to prevent congenital disorders include:
 	-	Giving all nurses a course in genetic counselling.
 	-	Teaching doctors to recognise common birth defects.
 	+	{:.correct}Family planning.
 	-	Screening all pregnant women for HIV/AIDS.
-7. Periconceptional care to prevent birth defects includes:
+7. Periconceptional care to prevent congenital disorders includes:
 	+	{:.correct}Improving the diet of women.
 	-	Monitoring the fetus in labour.
 	-	Antenatal ultrasound screening for all pregnant women.
 	-	Giving vitamin K to all newborn infants.
-8. What antenatal infections can cause birth defects?
+8. What antenatal infections can cause congenital disorders?
 	-	The common cold.
 	+	{:.correct}Rubella (German measles).
 	-	Hepatitis A or B.
 	-	Trichomonas vaginal infection.
-11. What tests help to screen for birth defects?
+11. What tests help to screen for congenital disorders?
 	-	Identifying the mother’s ABO blood group.
 	+	{:.correct}An ultrasound examination at 18 weeks of gestation.
 	-	Measuring the mother’s thyroid function at booking for antenatal care.
 	-	Measuring all infants’ serum bilirubin concentration at birth.
-13. What choice should a woman have if genetic screening indicates that she is at an increased risk for a birth defect?
+13. What choice should a woman have if genetic screening indicates that she is at an increased risk for a congenital disorder?
 	-	She should have no choice.
 	-	She should accept the advice of the doctor.
 	-	She must do what the genetic counsellor decides.